-Purpose - Ensures that English Learners' have access to well-articulated, high-quality, standards-based core curriculum and instruction.
+Purpose: Ensure that English learners have access to well-articulated, high-quality, standards-based core curriculum instruction.

-6. Staffing and Professional Development:
+6. Staffing and Professional Development

-Purpose - Outlines certification requirements and staffing procedures for providing instruction to English Learners, as well as essential components of the district's comprehensive, longitudinal professional learning programs.
+Purpose: Outlines certification requirements and staffing procedures for providing instruction to English Learners, as well as essential components of the district's comprehensive, longitudinal professional learning program are presented.

-7. Standards, Assessment, and Accountability:
+7. Standards, Assessment, and Accountability'

-Purposes - Delineates the program evaluation and accountability for English Learner programs.
+Purpose/s: Delineates the program evaluation and accountability for English learner programs.

-- Outlines the collective responsibilities of individual staff, central office leaders, and other groups to support the implementation of English Learner programs and supports. - 8.
-Parent Involvement and Engagement:
+Outlines the collective responsibilities of individual staff, central office leaders, and other groups to support the implementation of EL programs and supports.

+8. Parent Involvement and Engagement

-Purpose - Promotes active involvement of family and community members in the work of the schools, as essential to high achievement for all students, especially for English Learners.
+Purpose: Promote active in active involvement of family and community members in the work of the schools is essential to high achievement for all students, especially for English learners.

-9. English Learner Program Inclusion in the School Plan for Student Achievement (SPSA):
+9. English Learner Program Inclusion in the School Plan for Student Achievement (SPSA)

-Purpose - Allocates and monitors resources to support the successful implementation of the EL Master Plan at the school sites.
+Purpose: Allocate and monitor resources to support the successful implementation of the Master Plan at the school sites.

-How does the English Learner Master Plan Align with the SCUSD's Strategic Priorities - High-Quality Instruction, MTSS and Culturally Responsive Professional Learning?
+How does the English Learner Master Plan Align with the SCUSD 5 Strategic Priorities - High-Quality Instruction, MTSS and Culturally Responsive Professional Learning?

-SCUSD will ensure English learners engage in high-quality instruction and is unwavering in its commitment to setting high expectations for all students.
-High-quality instruction is what all English learners will experience and directly reflects that of their English-speaking peers.
-There is an acknowledgment that with the implementation of high-quality instruction, there must be built-in opportunities for differentiated and small-group instruction.
-These strategies are Tier 1 and Tier 2 interventions of the MTSS model that can occur within the classroom setting or through pull-out programs.
-If, through Tier 1 and Tier 2 interventions, students continue to encounter academic challenges, Tier 3 of the MTSS model calls for individualized student intervention to best meet the student's unique needs.
-As English learners move through the tiered interventions, site teams make determinations about more targeted supports based on triangulated data.
+SCUSD will ensure the English Learners engage in high-quality instruction and is unwavering in the commitment to setting high expectations for all students.
+High quality instruction is what all English Learners will experience and directly reflects that of their English speaking peers.
+There is the acknowledgment that with the implementation of high-quality instruction, there must be built-in opportunities for differentiated and small group instruction.
+These strategies are Tier 1 and Tier 2 interventions of the MTSS model that can occur within the classroom setting or through pull-put programs with a content or resource specialist.
+If through Tier 1 and Tier 2 interventions, students continue to encounter academic challenges, Tier 3 of the MTSS model calls for individualized, student intervention to best meet the students' unique needs.
+As English Learners move through the identified interventions, data and progress monitoring, determine the correct Tier that meets students' needs.
+These determinations are made through the school's site team and progress monitoring for any next steps or needed supports.